 IRWD meets about a quarter of the service area's water demands with recycled water.
-Every gallon of recycled water used saves a gallon of drinking water.
-Using recycled water extends drinking water supplies and reduces reliance on costly imported water, helping to improve water supply reliability.
+Every gallon of recycled water saves a gallon of drinking water.
+Using recycled water reduces reliance on costly imported water, helping to improve water supply reliability.